-The school will schedule a number of 'R and R' weekends" so that these can be announced progressively.
+The school will schedule a number of "R and R" weekends.
 These are designated as school-wide "no homework" weekends.
 Teachers will not assign homework over these weekends and tests and quizzes will not be administered on the Mondays following.
 It may be the case that a long-term or multi-day project is given well before and due a few days after an "R and R" weekend; students will need to stick to a disciplined work schedule so as to enjoy the well-deserved time off.